quantum-engineering-polito/CourseNotes/content/QCM Physics/03_Fermi golden rule/Fermi golden rule.md

 In complex systems like in solid we will have multiple initial $\{E_i\}$ and final $\{E_f\}$ states that satisfy the equality $\Delta E = \hbar \omega$ and the transition will occurs for each of these states.
 ![[absorbtion_in_solid.svg|300]]

-So the formula need to take in account the sum over all the states:
+So the formula needs to take in account the sum over all the states:
 $$
 \displaylines{
 W_{fi} = \frac{2\pi}{\hbar} \sum_{if}|M_{fi}|^{2} \delta(E_{f} - E_{i} {\color{red} -}  \hbar \omega)